So, You Want to Speak at SkeptiCamp NYC?

 - A dry-erase board with markers, erasers, etc.

-You can provide handouts for the audience, if you wish.
+You could provide handouts for the audience, if you wish.
 You will be responsible for making the copies.
 We can give you an estimated attendance size, if you need it, closer to the actual event.
 (We probably won't have more than 100 attendees.
-We typically had a maximum of 60 people in the room at any one given time, in the past.)
+We typically had a maximum of 60 people in the room at any one given time, in the past.
+Though, this might be an off year.)

 Steps in the Submission Process